It’s the party system, stupid! By Victor Brechenmacher @ Brown University

 As Mudde notes, this is not an isolated phenomenon.
 Across Western Europe, traditionally dominant parties have seen their vote share decline, some slowly but steadily, others abruptly.
 Meanwhile, formerly marginal or entirely new parties have risen to new heights.
 In 1980s Germany, more than 80 percent of votes went to either the Social Democrats or Christian Democrats.
 In 2017, these two parties only got a combined 53.5 percent of the total vote.
-Meanwhile, two additional parties entered parliament after the September election, one of them for the first time ever.
+Meanwhile, two additional parties entered parliament after the September election, one of them a complete newbie.

+Take a look down south.
 For much of its democratic history, Spain has effectively been a two-party system at the national level.
 Power alternates between the center-left PSOE and the center-right Partido Popular, usually with the backing of various small regional parties.
 However, its system has been shaken in recent years by the founding of the liberal Ciudadanos party in 2005 and Podemos in 2014.
-In the 2015 general election, both newcomers managed to attract enough voters that no party was left with a majority, prompting a snap election in 2016 and forcing incumbent prime minister Manuel Rajoy to form a minority government.
+In the 2015 general election, both newcomers managed to attract enough voters that no one was left with a majority, prompting a snap election in 2016 and forcing incumbent prime minister Manuel Rajoy to form a minority government.

 While France has long been a multiparty system, its elections have usually been dominated by the center-left PS and various incarnations of the same center-right party (currently known as Les Républicains).
-Until 2017, that is, when no candidate from either party made it into the second round of the presidential election.
-In legislative elections a month later, voters handed a landslide victory to La République en Marche!, which had been founded barely a year earlier by Emmanuel Macron.
+Until 2017, that is, when no candidate from either party made past the first round of the presidential election.
+In legislative elections a month later, voters handed a landslide victory to La République en Marche!, which Emmanuel Macron had founded barely a year earlier.
 Again, the UK is somewhat of an exception to this trend, as its first-past-the-post voting system makes it much harder for new challengers to enter parliament.
-Nonetheless, the rise of the far-right UK Independence Party and the Scottish Nationalist Party have deeply shaped British politics in recent years.
+Nonetheless, the rise of the far-right UK Independence Party and the Scottish Nationalist Party has deeply shaped British politics in recent years.

-Whether these trend persists remains to be seen.
-Italian and Swedish general elections in the coming year will provide some clues.
+Whether these trends persist remains to be seen.
+Italian and Swedish general elections in the coming year may provide some clues.
 But to understand where Western Europe’s democracies are headed, watch this space.